How to Write An Apology Email

 I've been really stressed about emailing you.
 I know you don't want to have any contact with me and I very much want to respect your wishes.
 But, for the sake of our past relationship please just let me apologize.
 You don't need to respond or even acknowledge receipt of this email.

-For more detailed information on what to include in an apology letter & email, read our article on how to say sorry.
+If you need more detailed information on what to include when writing an apology email, read our article on how to say sorry.

 How to End an Apology Email

-Let them know that you care about them and your relationship, and that you're trying to fix things and are open to listening and really hearing what they have to say.
+After your apology, convey your commitment to making amends and being open to reconciliation.
+Let them know how much you care about the relationship, that you're trying to fix things, and are open to listening and hearing what they have to say.

 Please know that I racked my brain and have done everything I can think of to make sure this never happens again and correct my mistakes.
 I deeply regret it happened at all.
 You're so very important to me.
 If there is anything I can do to regain your friendship and trust, please let me know.
 I am truly sorry and humbly ask for your forgiveness...